khalilbalaree/EnhancedKGQA/README.md

 In order to run the code, first download data.zip and pretrained_model.zip from https://drive.google.com/drive/folders/1RlqGBMo45lTmWz9MUPTq-0KcjSd3ujxc?usp=sharing.
 Unzip these files in the main directory.

+The data.zip has the data files need to put into /data subfolder

+The pretrained_model.zip has the pre-trained model files need to put into ./EnhancedKGQA_main/ComplEx_MetaQA_full/
 ## Excution for 1 & 2 hop dataset
 Prepare for directories: